pdp889/ai-data-analyzer-ui/README.md

    npm install
    ```

-3. Set up environment variables:
+3. Environment Configuration:
+   The project includes pre-configured environment files:
-   - Copy `.env.example` to `.env.development`
+   - `.env.development` - Development settings (API URL: http://localhost:3000/api)
-   - Update the API URL to point to your development API
+   - `.env.production` - Production settings (update with your production API URL)

+   No additional setup is needed for development.
+For production, update the API URL in `.env.production`.

 4. Start the development server:
    ```bash